jssimporter/python-jss/doc/jss/guides/configuration.rst

 Introduction
 ------------

-The JSS class represents a Casper JSS, and provides methods to delegate access to all of the API classes.
+The JSS class represents a JAMF Pro Server, and provides methods to delegate access to all of the API classes.
 Before you can use it, you need to provide a few pieces of connection information.

 The JSS class can be hand-configured, supplying all of the information as parameters to the constructor,